 Who will claim the title of Interbike Master Wrench?

-At a time when our industry is under pressure in new and challenging ways, the role of the mechanic has never been more important.
-We think its high-time that these often overlooked professionals are given the due they deserve.
-At Interbike 2016 over the course of two days, we will shine the spotlight on 100+ mechanics from North America who will have an opportunity to show their skills in a fun but challenging competition.
+Back after a successful inaugural run in 2016, is an event at Interbike 2017 that gives professional service techs the due they deserve – The Mechanics Challenge, presented by Park Tool.
+At Interbike 2017, over the course of two days, we will shine a spotlight on 100+ mechanics from North America who will have an opportunity to showcase their skills in a fun but challenging competition.

 HEAD OFFICIAL & COURSE MARSHALS